MicrosoftDocs/WSL/WSL/basic-commands.md

 wsl --set-default-version <Version>
 ```

-To set a default version of WSL 1 or WSL 2, replacing `<Version>` with either the number 1 or 2 to represent which version of WSL you would like the installation to default on for new Linux distribution installations.
+To set a default version of WSL 1 or WSL 2, replace `<Version>` with either the number 1 or 2.
 For example, `wsl --set-default-version 2`.
+The number represents the version of WSL to default to for new Linux distribution installations.
 [Comparing WSL 1 and WSL 2](./compare-versions.md).
 WSL 2 is only available in Windows 11 or Windows 10, Version 1903, Build 18362 or later.

 ## Set default Linux distribution